BIT-IMD-Learning-with-AS/imd3901-term-project-nard/documentation/blogposts/Milestone3_BlogPost_Natalia.md

 **Overview**

-My group and I got together for our weekly meeting to look over the proposal document.
-We split the work evenly between all of us in order to efficiently complete the project before the due date.
-We also finalized our project idea and storyline, along with a few functionalities we'd like to focus on in our interactive system.
-Our overall goal was to understand the scope of our project so we can plan our future weekly goals.
+My group and I got together for our weekly meeting to look over our project's current progress.
+We decided what our next steps will be for our project after completing the alpha presentatoin and propposal document, and what each members task for the week will be.
+Additionally, we updated our Jira board and created a new Milestone document.

 **Challenges**

-It was a challenge to understand the proposal documents requirments and to evenly split it between all members without being unfair or placing too much.
-It was also difficult finalizing an idea for our storyline since we're all very creative and opinionated.
-In addition, we kept going out of our scope due to getting too excited with ideas.
+We struggled with understanding what needs to be done for the project where we won't procrastinate until the Beta presentaion but we also won't set unfair expectations for the group's progress.
+On that note, we had difficulties deciding how much everyone should do for this week because sometimes we'd go overboard and other times we'd barley give someone any tasks.

 **Successes**

-For our proposal document, we split the tasks based on our strengths.
-Riya and Damla are responsible for the designing parts of the documents, while Andrew and I have more of the technecality aspects of our project.
-This allows each individual to efficiently work on their tasks in a quick and proper manner.
-We also empahsized our scope and placed limitations in our users actions, allowing our ideas to land within our goal scope.
-We used the images provided from the Algonquin students, in the discord, to help us strive for a certain storyline and expereince.
-It also helped having members say their opinion on certain ideas and where our capabilities land like "I'm the main programmer and I can't do that" or "I'm the modeller and that's too many things to model".
-This allowed us to create a sturdy base for our project storyline and our user functionalities.
+We discussed and reviewed our planned schedule for every task we assigned to check whether it's do-able throughout the week or not.
+We went through each members task so we can all have a gist of where our overall project's progress should be by the end of the week.
+Riya and Damla went over which models they would like to add for pre-contact since they're the modellers.
+Andrew and I went over what we need to complete for the pre-contact scene and the level of detail we're aiming for.
+We decided a simple, blocking design just to have an understanding and base for the pre-contact scene before moving to the next one.

+**Media**